bbfrederick/rapidtide/README.rst

 ============================
 I switched over a while ago to using Python 3 as my daily driver, so I know that everything works there.
-However, I know that a lot of people can\'t or won\'t switch from Python 2x, so I made every effort to write code that works in both, and I have been testing in both.
+However, I know that a lot of people can\'t or won\'t switch from Python 2x, so I kept Python 2.7 compoatibility for quite some time.

-That said, the writing is on the wall, and since I depend on a number of packages that have dropped, Python 2.x support has ended.
-However, as of version 1.9.0 I\'m also releasing the code in a docker container (fredericklab/rapidtide), which has everything nicely installed in a fully configured Python 3 environment, so there\'s really no need for me to do a 2.x installation anymore.
+That said, the writing is on the wall, and since I depend on a number of packages that have dropped Python 2.x support, as of 2.0, so has rapidtide.
+However, as of version 1.9.0 I\'m also releasing the code in a docker container (fredericklab/rapidtide), which has everything nicely installed in a fully configured Python 3 environment, so there\'s really no need for me continue 2.x support.
+So now it's f-strings all the way, kids!

 Ok, I\'m sold.
 What\'s in here?
 ===============================